yaml/yamlscript/ReadMe.md

 There are two primary ways to use YAMLScript:

-* Using the `ys` command line runner / loader / compiler
+* Using the `ys` command line runner / loader / compiler / installer
 * Using a YAMLScript library in your own programming language

 The `ys` command line tool is the easiest way to get started with YAMLScript.